rnorthconference/rnorthconference.github.io/content/blog/code-of-conduct.md

 ## Pre-Event Concerns

-If you are planning to attend an upcoming event, and have concerns regarding another individual who may be present, please contact `<RESPONSE TEAM>` at rnorthconf@gmail.com.
+If you are planning to attend noRth, and have concerns regarding another individual who may be present, please contact us as soon as possible at <a href='mailto:rnorthconf@gmail.com'> rnorthconf@gmail.com</a>.
 Precautions will be taken to ensure a victim's comfort and safety, including, but not limited to: providing an escort, prepping onsite event staff, keeping victim and harasser from attending the same talks/social events, and providing onsite contact cell phone numbers for immediate contact.
 In extreme cases, we may take action to prevent the harasser from attending the conference.

-This policy is licensed under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
+This policy is licensed under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/) and is adapted from the [R Consortium Code of Conduct](https://github.com/RConsortium/RCDI-WG/blob/master/conduct/code-of-conduct.md).